-Directionalities over larger portions of time need connecting elements: anticipations of coming ideas or resonances of former musical structures, either introducing new elements into an already existing section, or lasting desinences of a past element into a new one throughout the musical weave, interlacing musical ideas in the real time of composition.
+Directionalities over larger portions of time need connecting elements: anticipations of coming ideas or resonances of former musical structures that either sew or last throughout the musical weave, in any case interlacing musical ideas in the real time of composition.
 Those elements consist of intersection points and passages between musical ideas.
-That is what happens with the pulverization procedure of orchestral sounds in one of my pieces, Crase (2005-06) for large orchestra and electronics: during a directional process, in which two solos of oboe and clarinet outside the orchestra are live-transformed and spatialized, crossing the orchestral space, an A in the middle register interlaces all multiple events of the texture.
-At the end of this process, when points replace lines or curves, a trumpet enunciates the displacement of this connecting element, jumping the A pitch one octave upwards.
+Please listen to the pulverization procedure of orchestral sounds in the next sound example: during this directional process, in which two solos of oboe and clarinet outside the orchestra are live-transformed and spatialized, crossing the orchestral space, an A in the middle register interlaces all multiple events of the texture.
+At the end of this process, when points replace lines or curves, a trumpet enunciates the displacement of this connecting element, jumping the pitch A one octave upwards [sound example: a passage of Flo Menezes' Crase (2005-06) for large orchestra and electronics].

-And so we have completed our 5-points star: materials are submitted to variations, through which directionalities are strategically projected in time; the perceptual nexus of such strategy is assured by the interlacing given by connections; control over all details, related internally as well as externally to musical objects in their final appearance becomes the focus of an outside, critical overview of the composer, whose craftsmanship will make, in this sense, his/her efforts more or less successful, carefully linking the listening back to the elaborated materials as elected pillars of the musical architecture.
-Materials stay on the top of this notwithstanding very "democratic" - I would even say quantum, almost mystic - Fibonacci-star.
+And so we have completed our 5-points star: materials are submitted to variations, through which directionalities are strategically projected in time; the perceptual nexus of such strategy is assured by the interlacing given by connections; control over all details, related internally as well as externally to musical objects in their final appearance becomes the focus of an outside, critical overview of the composer, whose craftsmanship will make in this sense his/her efforts more or less successful, linking carefully the listening back to the elaborated materials as elected pillars of the musical architecture.
+Materials stay on the top of this notwithstanding very "democratic", I would even say quantum, almost mystic Fibonacci-star.

 A further, very instigating question concerns how far new means interfere on these old, archetypal meanings.
 Obviously each new musical resource will inevitably cause translations of given elements inside the star energy.
-In this context, the arrival of electroacoustic music is decisive in two senses: firstly the possibility to constitute the sounds internally transfers timbre - commonly circumscribed in the instrumental domain to the spheres of craftsmanship - to the top of that hierarchy, emancipating timbres as the constitutive aspect of materials; secondly, in the place of timbres, composers will have spatiality as one of the most fundamental aspects of craftsmanship, through which the relational aspects of materials become explicit.
+In this context, the arrival of electroacoustic music is decisive in two senses: firstly the possibility to internally constitute the sounds transfers the timbre, commonly circumscribed in the instrumental domain in the spheres of the craftsmanship, to the top of that hierarchy, emancipating timbres as the constitutive aspect of materials; secondly, in the place of timbres, composers will have spatiality as one of the most fundamentals aspects of craftsmanship, through which relational aspects of materials become explicit.

-Figure 8 / Consequences over the star with the arrival of Electroacoustic Music.
+Figure 8 - Consequences over the star with the arrival of the Electroacoustic Music

 In this context we feel ourselves considerably nearer to Leibniz than to Newton, for space does not exist independently of things, but on the contrary as relating objects, for as Leibniz says, while "time is the order of existing things, space is the order of co-existing things".
-Last but not least, spatiality functions as a multiplicative factor of the listening and assimilation of simultaneous layers, one of the most incisive traces of speculative music in its confrontation with the cultural industry and its musical sub-products.
+Last but not least, spatiality functions as multiplicative factor of the listening and assimilation of simultaneous layers, one of the most incisive traces of speculative music in its confrontation with the cultural industry and its musical sub-products.

-Harmony, the most important aspect of composition throughout history, must not be forgotten!
-In constituting the material, electroacoustic resources offer the composer a special gift, usually either disregarded or dealt in an absolutely unconscious way by composers who work exclusively at the studio, without any previous substantial experience with instrumental writing: without leaving their relational role, pitches go towards timbres and vice versa, even if both aspects of sounds keep their autonomy.
+Harmony, the most important aspect of composition along the history, may not be forgotten!
+In constituting the material, the electroacoustic resources offer the composer a special gift, usually either disregarded or dealt in an absolutely unconscious way by composers who work exclusively at the studio without any previous substantial experience with the instrumental writing: without leaving their relational role, pitches go towards timbres and vice versa, even if both aspects of sounds keep their autonomy.
 Harmony acquires, besides its relational capacities, substantial constitutive potentialities.
 Despite of all rearrangement of forces, the proclaimed suprématie des hauteurs is therefore not destroyed!